-350Marin Internship Program
+350Marin Student Internship Program

-High School Internships: We seek highly motivated, passionate, self-starter high school students to assist with local climate activism campaigns.
+We seek highly motivated, passionate, self-starter high school students to assist with local climate activism campaigns.
 Interns will learn the skills needed to become effective climate activists and to experience how grassroots organizations operate.
-See details here.
-We’ll be opening 3 new unpaid intern positions starting in the fall.
-Contact us at info@350marin.org or apply here.

 Natale and other 350Marin interns lead a 2019 youth panel on climate